-- If the beam cannot be line up with the distal side of the left canine teeth for edentulous patients or some other reason, line it up about 10 mm (0.4 in.) in back of the corner to the mouth. - The front-back beam can be moved from -20 mm (0.8 in.) to +15 mm (0.6 in.) (less in some exposure modes).
+- If the beam cannot be line up with the distal side of the left canine teeth for edentulous patients or some other reason, line it up about 1 cm in back of the corner to the mouth - The front-back beam can be moved from -20 mm to +15 mm (less in some exposure modes).
+However, to make a panoramic scout exposure, moving the beam too much could make positioning less accurate.